eowinov/CoinPricePrediction/README.md

 ### Data Exploration
 The dataset used in the prediction model is being fetched every time a user uses the webapp and runs the data query and model training part with its own input parameters.
 Independent of the user input these following features are pulled by the API request:
 - unix: can be interpreted as datetime
-- low, the lowest price in this particular time period
+- low: the lowest price in this particular time period
-- high, the highest price in this particular time period
+- high: the highest price in this particular time period
-- open, the opening price in this particular time period
+- open: the opening price in this particular time period
-- close, the closing price in this particular time period
+- close: the closing price in this particular time period
-- volume, the traded volume in this particular time period
+- volume: the traded volume in this particular time period

 The column to be predicted by the model is 'close'.
 The columns 'unix', 'open' and 'volume' are used as the features for the training model.
 The exploratory part of this section is stored in the Jupyter Notebook 'CoinPricePrediction.ipynb'.